MattPanH/Bank-Marketing_Machine-Learning-Models-with-Python/README.md

 <h2> Introduction </h2>
 A Portuguese bank has recently run a campaign to attempt to sell a new product to customers over the phone.
-The product is a term deposit, where customers deposit their money for a fi xed period of time for a fixed interest rate.
+The product is a term deposit, where customers deposit their money for a fixed period of time for a fixed interest rate.
 They want to analyze the results of this campaign to understand what makes customers likely to buy this particular product.
 <br>
 <br>
 <h2> Problem Statement </h2>